 Children: "Has a doctor or other health professional ever told you that this child had asthma?" and "Does this child still have asthma?"
-(Calculated below as a prevalence of all children who have ever been diagnosed with asthma and who still have asthma ["current asthma"]).
+(Calculated in the following chart as a prevalence of all children who have ever been diagnosed with asthma and who still have asthma ["current asthma"]).